YWolfeee/lapjax/README.md

 pip install .
 ```

+Currently we do not support -e option (editable installation).
 If you have a GPU available, then you can
 install JAX with CUDA support, using e.g.:

 ```shell